Greginkansas/-openhab-openhab1wiki/XBMC-Binding.md

 Command             | Direction | Description
 ------------------- |:---------:| ------------
-type                | <         | Gets the media type
+Property.type                | <         | Gets the media type
-percentage          | <         | Gets the elapsed percentage of the playing media time                | <         | Gets the elapsed time of the playing media totalTime           | <         | Gets the total time of the playing media currentsubtitle     | <         | Gets the current subtitle language of the playing media canrepeat    | <         | Returns true if the media can be repeated canmove    | <         | Returns true if the media can be mobed canshuffle    | <         | Returns true if the playlist can be shuffled speed    | <         | Returns speed multiplier of the current playing media (1x, 2x, etc.) audiostreams    | <         | Returns the list of all audiostreams of the media position    | <         | Returns the current position repeat    | <         | Returns true if the media can be repeated canrotate    | <         | Returns true if the media can be rotated canzoom    | <         | Returns true if the media can be zoomed canchangespeed    | <         | Returns true if the media speed can be changed subtitles   | <         | Return the current subtitle canseek    | <         | Returns true if the media can be seeked shuffled    | <         | Returns true if the playlist is shuffled currentaudiostream    | <         | Returns the current audio stream subtitleenabled   | <         | Returns true if the subtitles are enabled ????       | <         | Any other property from this list: http://kodi.wiki/view/JSON-RPC_API/v6#Player.Property.Name
+Property.percentage          | <         | Gets the elapsed percentage of the playing media
+Property.time                | <         | Gets the elapsed time of the playing media
+Property.totalTime           | <         | Gets the total time of the playing media
+Property.currentsubtitle     | <         | Gets the current subtitle language of the playing media
+Property.canrepeat    | <         | Returns true if the media can be repeated
+Property.canmove    | <         | Returns true if the media can be moved
+Property.canshuffle    | <         | Returns true if the playlist can be shuffled
+Property.speed    | <         | Returns speed multiplier of the current playing media (1x, 2x, etc.)
+Property.audiostreams    | <         | Returns the list of all audiostreams of the media
+Property.position    | <         | Returns the current position
+Property.repeat    | <         | Returns true if the media can be repeated
+Property.canrotate    | <         | Returns true if the media can be rotated
+Property.canzoom    | <         | Returns true if the media can be zoomed
+Property.canchangespeed    | <         | Returns true if the media speed can be changed
+Property.subtitles   | <         | Return the current subtitle
+Property.canseek    | <         | Returns true if the media can be seeked
+Property.shuffled    | <         | Returns true if the playlist is shuffled
+Property.currentaudiostream    | <         | Returns the current audio stream
+Property.subtitleenabled   | <         | Returns true if the subtitles are enabled
+Property.????       | <         | Any other property from this list: http://kodi.wiki/view/JSON-RPC_API/v6#Player.Property.Name

 ```
 Examples: